Zip Pay - Terms and Conditions

 - Changing the amount (except for increasing), frequency or time for payment of any fee or charge;

-- Making any material change to the Contract:
+- Making any material change to the Contract; or

-- Reducing (but not increasing) the Credit Limit
+- Account Limit reducing (but not increasing) the Account Limit

 For the avoidance of doubt, this Clause 20 does not permit the introduction of a new fee charged to close your Account.
 There is no term on your Contract, and there is no fee to payout the balance or close the Account.
 If you are unhappy with the any of the changes to the Contract you can terminate your Account by paying the Outstanding Balance, plus any accrued fees and charges.

 We are not obliged to give you any advance notice if an immediate change to the Terms and Conditions is deemed necessary for the security of individual accounts.

 - at least 40 business days’ notice when: